 Foreign Securities.
 The Fund may invest in securities of foreign issuers.
+The Fund's investment in a foreign issuer may subject the Fund to regulatory, political, currency, security, economic and other risks associated with that country, including tariffs, trade disputes, or the imposition of economic and other sanctions by the U.S. or another country against a particular country, as well as competition from subsidized foreign competitors with lower production costs.
+In certain countries, legal remedies available to investors may be more limited than those available with respect to investments in the U.S. and investors may encounter difficulties in enforcing contractual obligations.
+Individual foreign companies also may differ favorably or unfavorably from U.S. companies in the same industry.
 Investing in foreign issuers involves certain special considerations that are not typically associated with investing in securities of U.S. issuers.
 Since the securities of foreign issuers are frequently denominated in foreign currencies, and since the Fund may temporarily hold invested reserves in bank deposits in foreign currencies, the Fund will be affected favorably or unfavorably by changes in currency rates and in exchange control regulations, and may incur costs in connection with conversions between various currencies.
 Foreign currencies will fluctuate, and may decline, in value relative to the U.S. dollar and affect the Fund's investments in foreign currencies or in securities that trade in, and receive revenues in foreign currencies.